bonitasoft/bonita-application-packager/README.md

 # Bonita Application Bundle packager tool

-Bonita Application Bundle packager tool is a tool provided by Bonitasoft to allow Bonita users and customers to build the self-contained Bonita Applications.
+Bonita Application Bundle packager tool is provided by Bonitasoft to allow Bonita users and customers to build their self-contained Bonita Applications.

 ## Pre-requisites

 * Have Java JDK 11 installed and configured (available in default PATH)
 * Have an internet connection available
-* [SUBSCRIPTION only] Having Maven configured to access Bonita restricted Maven artifact repository with your Enterprise personal access credentials (Bonita Jfrog Repository)
+* [SUBSCRIPTION only] Having Maven configured to access Bonita Artifact Repository

 ## What the packager tool does